 Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies.
-You pay 20% of the approved amount.
-The Part B deductible applies.
-You pay 10% of the Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests approved amount for Laboratory tests.
-The Part B deductible applies.
-Blood - including storage and administration.
+Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need All other components of blood are covered beginning with the first pint used.
 Other outpatient diagnostic tests.
+You pay 20% of the approved amount and Part B deductible applies.
 Prior authorization is required.